compulim/focus-visible/explainer.md

   both aesthetically unpleasant and confusing to users when applied after a mouse or touch event and introduces accessibility problems.
   The latter inevitably creates considerably more of the kind of problem that the former was trying to solve.
-- Some native elements in some browsers, notably `<button>` in Chrome, have a "magic" focus style which does _not_ apply unless focus was received via a keyboard interaction.
+- Some native elements in most modern browsers, notably `<button>` in Chrome, Edge, and Firefox, have a "magic" focus style which does _not_ apply unless focus was received via a keyboard interaction.